 We’d like to provide a list of routers that work 100% for you, but the problem with home networks is that every environment is different.
+Like router for an apartment needs different specifications to meet the requirements to work properly.

-Your neighbors’ Wi-Fi, older devices, walls, floors, and even the microwave can all affect your Wi-Fi signal.
+Also, your neighbors’ Wi-Fi, older devices, walls, floors, and even the microwave can all affect your Wi-Fi signal.

 In some cases, such as a house with more than one floor or with very large extensions, it may be necessary to install signal extenders (repeaters).